""

 Letters of Recommendation Required 3

-Prior to submitting application and materials, applicants should carefully review the information regarding the program of interest and the faculty’s expertise to determine the fit between their interest and the program.
+Prior to submitting application and materials, applicants should carefully review the faculty’s expertise to determine the fit between their interest and the program.
 To this extent, prospective applicants may contact a specific faculty to discuss their research interest prior to submitting applications.

 Deadlines

-In order to be considered for fellowships, project assistantships, and teaching assistantships, all application materials must be in by January 10.
+In order to be considered for fellowships, project assistantships, and teaching assistantships, all application materials must be in by the fall deadline.

 If you do not need any funding support, you may submit applications by April 15.